 In the dark of night finding these glowing jewels is an indescribable feeling!

-I admire and love mushrooms, but the feeling sitting in the dark with these light-emanating mushrooms is really awe inspiring.
+the feeling sitting in the dark with these light-emanating mushrooms is really awe inspiring.

 They quietly radiate a mysterious and impressive energy.